Aubrac cattle

-The Aubrac is a French breed of domestic beef cattle.
+The Aubrac or Laguiole is a French breed of beef cattle.
 It originates on the Plateau de l'Aubrac in the Massif Central in central southern France, from which it also takes its name.
 It has a wheat-coloured coat and dark hooves, switch, muzzle and eyes.

 History

-The Aubrac originated in the early nineteenth century on the Plateau de l'Aubrac in the Massif Central, which spans the modern départements of the Aveyron, the Cantal and the Lozère, in the regions of Auvergne-Rhône-Alpes and Occitanie.
+The Aubrac is a traditional breed of the Plateau de l'Aubrac in the Massif Central, which spans the modern départements of the Aveyron, the Cantal and the Lozère, in the regions of Auvergne-Rhône-Alpes and Occitanie.
+In the twenty-first century almost 90% of the breed population is concentrated in that area.
+A herd-book was started in 1893.

-Some limited cross-breeding took place in the twentieth century: with the Mézine, now extinct, 1935–1945; with the Maraîchine, 1945–1955; and with the Parthenaise, 1955–1975.
+Some limited cross-breeding took place in the twentieth century: with the Mézenc, now extinct, between 1935 and 1945; with the Maraîchine between 1945 and 1955; and with the Parthenaise between 1955 and 1975.

-The conservation status of the Aubrac is not at risk.
-In 2014 the population was reported at about 170 000 head.
+The conservation status of the Aubrac is 'not at risk'.
+In 2014 the population in France was reported at about 170000 head; for 2021 it was over 506000.
+The cattle have been exported to a number of countries in Europe, Asia and the Americas; substantial numbers are reported by Ireland and Lithuania.

 Characteristics

 The Aubrac is robust, frugal, fertile and long-lived, and is well adapted to the mountain environment of the Massif Central.
-Temperamentally, it is noted for its equable and gentle disposition.
 It is reported to be resistant to trypanosomiasis, the "sleeping-sickness" transmitted by tsetse flies.